vielmetti/workshop-raspberrypi-64bit-os/part2-kernel.md

 $ ./build.sh
 ```

 The build results can be found in a sub-folder `./builds/`, for each new build the script `build-kernel.sh` is creating a new build folder with an individual version based upon the date+time of the current build.
-So we can run subsequent builds and keep all the old build artefacts.
+So we can run subsequent builds and keep all the old build artifacts.
 ```
 $ tree builds
 builds